Happy Joe's

 Happy Joe's is an American pizza parlor chain based in Bettendorf, Iowa.
 The restaurant chain was founded in 1972 by Lawrence Joseph "Happy Joe" Whitty, a former Shakey's Pizza manager.
-Their United States locations are spread out across the Upper Midwest and Florida, with a location in Egypt, which opened in October 2022.
-In 2022, Happy Joe's has declared an intent over 10 years to open at least 25 locations across the Middle East and North Africa, including in Bahrain, Egypt, Jordan, Kuwait, Morocco, Qatar, Saudi Arabia and the U.A.E.
-The idea for Happy Joe's came from a combination of a pizza parlor and ice cream palace.
+Their United States locations are spread out across the Upper Midwest and Arizona, with 6 locations in Egypt, the first of which opened in October 2022.

-On September 15, 2022, Happy Joe's parent company, Dynamic Restaurant Holdings, filed for Chapter 11 bankruptcy and closed several corporate-owned stores, although franchised restaurants are not affected by the bankruptcy.
+In 2022, Happy Joe's has declared an intent over 10 years to open at least 25 locations across the Middle East and North Africa, including in Bahrain, Egypt, Jordan, Kuwait, Morocco, Qatar, Saudi Arabia and the U.A.E.,though on September 15, 2022, Happy Joe's parent company, Dynamic Restaurant Holdings, filed for Chapter 11 bankruptcy and closed several corporate-owned stores, although franchised restaurants are not affected by the bankruptcy.